 By Isadora Baum

-It might be hard to core on your own, but don’t forget pineapple for a fruity, sweet snack.
-And you can definitely get this one pre-cut, FYI.
-“Pineapples contain 131% of the RDI for vitamin C and also have an enzyme called bromelain, which helps to break down protein,” she says.
+“Pineapples contain 131% of the RDI for vitamin C and also have an enzyme called bromelain, which helps to break down protein,” Michalczyk says.
 That means it also eases digestion, too.
 “Pineapple is another great fruit to include in smoothie or snack on,” she says.
 You can even make a great salsa for a taco or guacamole topping..

-A tropical fruit that you don’t often look to, papaya is super good for you, and although on the sweeter end compared to other fruits, it has a ton of vitamin C. “Papaya contains nearly 110% of the daily requirement of vitamin C and also contains potassium, magnesium and calcium,” she says, so it’s great for muscle repair and strengthening bones post-workout, as well as rebalancing electrolytes.
-Add it to a smoothie, a yogurt bowl, or some oatmeal.
+“Papaya contains nearly 110% of the daily requirement of vitamin C,”Michalczyk says.
+“It also contains potassium, magnesium and calcium making it great for muscle repair and strengthening bones post-workout, as well as rebalancing electrolytes.”
+Add it to a smoothie, yogurt bowl, or your morning oatmeal.

-Who doesn’t look forward to biting into a ripe piece of mango in the summer?
-“Mangoes contain upwards of 60% of your daily value for vitamin C and other nutrients like folate, fiber and copper,” she says, so it can fill you up and protect your heart and brain.
-We often don’t think of copper, but it’s an important mineral and mango can help you get your requirements.
-Make a salsa or jam or create a glaze or dressing for fresh greens or chicken.
-Even grill it at your next BBQ and serve with yogurt, ricotta or ice cream.
+“Mangoes contain upwards of 60% of your daily value for vitamin C, as well as other nutrients like folate, fiber and copper,” Michalczyk says.
+We often don’t think of copper, but it’s an important mineral and mango can help you get your requirements, she adds.
+Make a salsa or jam , create a glaze or dressing for fresh greens or chicken, or grill it and serve with yogurt, ricotta or ice cream.